-Canada is experiencing an ongoing public health crisis of opioid overdoses and deaths.
-44 Opioids are medications that can help to relieve pain; they include drugs such as fentanyl, morphine, oxycodone and hydromorphone.
+Canada is experiencing an ongoing public health crisis of opioid overdoses and deaths.47 Opioids are medications that can help to relieve pain; they include drugs such as fentanyl, morphine, oxycodone and hydromorphone.
 Pharmaceutical opioids are manufactured by a pharmaceutical company and approved for medical use in humans.
 These drugs are legal when used as prescribed by a health professional to treat pain.
 Opioids are considered illegal when they have been made, shared or sold illegally.
-Examples include opioids used by someone other than the person to whom the drugs were prescribed and opioids obtained from someone other than a registered practitioner.
-45
+Examples include opioids used by someone other than the person to whom the drugs were prescribed and opioids obtained from someone other than a registered practitioner.48

 Opioid use is considered problematic when it has harmful effects on a person's health and life or when it involves illegal opioids.
-Problematic use can become a substance use disorder or addiction when it involves regular use despite continued negative consequences.
+Problematic use can become a substance use disorder or addiction when it involves regular use despite continued negative consequences.49

-Opioid- and other drug-related overdose deaths have increased dramatically in recent years.
-Factors that contribute to the crisis include a high incidence of opioid prescribing, the emergence of dangerously potent synthetic opioids like fentanyl and carfentanil in the illegal drug supply, and the impossibility of knowing, without equipment, the quantity of such opioids that has been mixed into illegal drugs.
+Opioid and other drug-related overdose deaths have increased dramatically in recent years.50 Factors that contribute to the crisis include a high incidence of opioid prescribing, the emergence of dangerously potent synthetic opioids like fentanyl and carfentanil in the illegal drug supply, and the impossibility of knowing, without equipment, the quantity of such opioids that has been mixed into illegal drugs.51

-Between January 2016 and December 2020, approximately 21,174 apparent opioid-toxicity deaths occurred in Canada, and from January to December 2020, there were nearly 17 deaths per day.
-The 1,766 deaths that occurred between October and December 2020 represent the highest quarterly total recorded since national surveillance began in 2016 - an increase of 100% over the same period in 2019.
+Between January 2016 and June 2021, approximately 24,626 apparent opioid-toxicity deaths occurred in Canada, and from April to June 2021, there were approximately 19 deaths per day.52 The 1,792 deaths that occurred between January and March 2021 represent the highest quarterly total recorded since national surveillance began in 2016.53

-The COVID-19 pandemic has further worsened this crisis, with fatal and non-fatal opioid-overdose levels reaching historic highs.
-The closure of the Canada-United States border has disrupted drug-supply chains and has led to the increased toxicity of the illegal supply.
+The COVID-19 pandemic has further worsened this crisis, with levels of fatal and non-fatal opioid overdoses reaching historic highs.54 The closure of the Canada-United States border disrupted drug-supply chains and has led to the increased toxicity of the illegal supply.
 Social-distancing guidelines, self-isolation measures, the increased use of substances as a means of coping with stress and reduced access to supports and services have contributed to these historic rates.
-In particular, social-distancing and self-isolation measures have created situations in which people have died from overdoses alone in their own homes.
+In particular, social-distancing and self-isolation measures have created situations in which people have died from overdoses alone in their own homes.55

-Increases in fatal overdoses have been observed throughout the country, although western Canada remains the most affected region.
-For instance, the British Columbia Coroners Service reported 159 suspected illicit drug toxicity deaths in June 2021, the second highest number of such deaths it had ever recorded in the month of June.
-This number represents about 5.3 deaths per day.
-The data also revealed an increase in the number of deaths involving extreme concentrations of fentanyl.
+Increases in fatal overdoses have been observed throughout the country, although western Canada remains the most affected region.56 For instance, the British Columbia Coroners Service reported 201 suspected illicit-drug toxicity deaths in October 2021, the highest number of such deaths it had ever recorded in a month.
+This number represents about 6.5 deaths per day.
+The data also revealed an increase in the number of deaths involving extreme concentrations of fentanyl after April 2020.57